gekofroot/pangea-blue/README.md

 ## Description
-A minimal hangman clone based around country names.
+A minimal hangman clone written in python.

 ## Requirements
 - Python 3.6+